Here are the practical courses offered by the IEW. After a short introduction text, there are corresponding links to Campus.

 - Non-contact energy transmission

-The trials will take place on Tuesdays and Thursdays, whereby 4 trials will take place on Tuesdays regardless of the regular weekday.
+The trials will take place on Tuesdays and Thursdays and 4 trials will take place on Tuesdays regardless of the regular weekday.

-During this period, students must register for the C@MPUS module "Praktische Übungen im Labor (M.Sc.)
+During this period, students have to register for the C@MPUS module "Praktische Übungen im Labor (M.Sc.)
 Elektromechanische Energiewandlung II" on the waiting list.

 In addition the registration form has to be completed an send via email to email@example.com.